malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/04_Reducibility.md

 - Option A

 ## Question
-To proove Problem A as Undecidable we will
+To prove Problem A as Undecidable we will
 1. Reduce Halting Problem of FA to A
 2. Reduce Halting Problem of TM to A
 3. Reduce Halting Problem of PDA to A